-External Entity Subject No. Role Definition

-No.

-(CSCA) issuing certificates for Document

-Signers (cf. [8]) and the domestic CVCA may

-be integrated into a single entity, e.g. a

-Country CertA.
-However, even in this case,

-separate key pairs must be used for different

-roles, see [11], sec.
+External Entity No. Subject No. Role Definition (CSCA) issuing certificates for Document Signers (cf. [8]) and the domestic CVCA may be integrated into a single entity, e.g. a Country CertA.
+However, even in this case, separate key pairs must be used for different roles, see [11], sec.
 2.2.1.

-This subject is commensurate with 'Country

-Verifying Certification Authority' in [6].

-11 - Document Signer An organisation enforcing the policy of the

-(DS) CSCA and signing the Card Security Object

-(00) stored on the ID.
-Card for passive

-authentication A Document Signer is

-authorised by the national CSCA issuing the

-Document Signer Certificate (CDS) see [11]

-chap 1 1 and [8] This role is usually

-delegated to a Personalisation Agent

-12 Country Signing An organisation onforcing the policy of the

-12 - Contribution ID Card Issuer with respect to confirming

-ID_Cald issuer with respect to commining

-Authonity (CSCA) Correctness of user and TSF data stored in the

-ID_Card.
-The CSCA represents the country

-specific root of the PKI for the ID_Cards and

-creates the Document Signer Certificates

-within this PKI.
-The CSCA also issues the self-

-signed CSCA Certificate (CCSCA) having to

-be distributed by strictly secure diplomatic

-means, see.
+This subject is commensurate with 'Country Verifying Certification Authority' in [6].
+11 - Document Signer (DS) An organisation enforcing the policy of the CSCA and signing the Card Security Object stored on the ID_Card for passive authentication.
+A Document Signer is authorised by the national CSCA issuing the Document Signer Certificate (CDS), see [11], chap.
+1.1 and [8].
+This role is usually delegated to a Personalisation Agent.
+12 - Country Signing Certification Authority (CSCA) An organisation enforcing the policy of the ID_Card Issuer with respect to confirming correctness of user and TSF data stored in the ID_Card.
+The CSCA represents the country specific root of the PKI for the ID_Cards and creates the Document Signer Certificates within this PKI.
+The CSCA also issues the self-signed CSCA Certificate (CCSCA) having to be distributed by strictly secure diplomatic means, see.
 [8], 5.1.1.
-The Country Signing

-Certification Authority issuing certificates for

-Document Signers (cf. [8]) and the domestic

-CVCA may be integrated into a single entity,

-e.g. a Country CertA.
-However, even in this

-case, separate key pairs must be used for

-different roles, see [11], sec.
+The Country Signing Certification Authority issuing certificates for Document Signers (cf. [8]) and the domestic CVCA may be integrated into a single entity, e.g. a Country CertA.
+However, even in this case, separate key pairs must be used for different roles, see [11], sec.
 2.2.1.

-13 - Certification Service An organisation issuing certificates and

-Provider (CSP) providing other services related to electronic

-signatures.
-There can be 'common' and

-'qualified' CSP: A 'qualified' Certification

-Service Provider can also issue qualified

-certificates.
-A CSP is the Certification Service

-Provider in the sense of [7].

-14 9 Personalisation An organisation acting on behalf of the

-Agent ID_Card Issuer to personalise the ID_Card for

-the ID_Card holder by some or all of the

-following activities: (i) establishing the

-identity of the ID_Card holder for the

-biographic data in the ID Card 42 , (ii) enrolling

-the biometric reference data of the ID Card

-holder 43 , (iii) writing a subset of these data
+13 - Certification Service Provider (CSP) An organisation issuing certificates and providing other services related to electronic signatures.
+There can be 'common' and 'qualified' CSP: A 'qualified' Certification Service Provider can also issue qualified certificates.
+A CSP is the Certification Service Provider in the sense of [7].
+14 9 Personalisation Agent An organisation acting on behalf of the ID_Card Issuer to personalise the ID_Card for the ID_Card holder by some or all of the following activities: (i) establishing the identity of the ID_Card holder for the biographic data in the ID_Card 42 , (ii) enrolling the biometric reference data of the ID_Card holder 43 , (iii) writing a subset of these data

-42 relevant for the ePassport, the eID and the eSign applications
+$^{^{\}rm 42}$ relevant for the ePassport, the eID and the eSign applications

-43 relevant for the ePassport application
+$^{^{\}rm 43}$ relevant for the ePassport application